Blender-Rodrigues/Adrift/docs/technical.md

 #### Overview

-Initial connection establishing is described on a separate [page](network.md)

 * Server has 1 TCP port which is shared by a general `Registrar` thread + 2x per client `Listener` & `Sender` threads.
 * Server has a separate UDP port for each client which is shared by separate `Listener` & `Sender` threads.
 * Client has 1 TCP port shared by separate `Listener` & `Sender` threads.